First Year

 • Fashion and Textiles

-• Fine Art (Ceramics, Painting, Printmaking, Sculpture)
+• Fine Art (including Ceramics, Painting, Printmaking, and Sculpture)

 • Graphic Design